 Halloween isn’t just for kids anymore.
-It’s become a fun holiday to flex your creativity and entertain people in your home.
-After trick-or-treating, there’s plenty of time for adults (with or without kids) to enjoy some social time.
+It’s become a fun holiday to show off your creativity and entertain people in your home.
+After trick-or-treating, there’s plenty of time for adults, with or without the kids, to enjoy some social time.
 Get inspired by your neighborhood activities like block party games and costume contests when you start planning your Halloween party.

-One of the easiest things to do is to invite friends and family over so that all your little monsters can trick-or-treat together.
-During an after-party, the children swap candy while their parents indulge in Halloween-inspired appetizers, beverages, and maybe a bowl of hearty fall chili.
+To start Halloween off right, invite friends and family over so that all your little monsters can trick-or-treat together.
+During an after-party, the kids can swap candy while the parents indulge in Halloween-inspired appetizers, beverages, and maybe a bowl of hearty fall chili.

 Here are some tricks (and treats) to plan a wickedly fun Halloween party for the whole family.

-Unless you’re competing in the neighborhood haunted house decorating contest, you can keep your Halloween party decor easy and affordable.
+Unless you’re competing in the neighborhood haunted house decorating contest, you can keep your Halloween party décor easy and affordable.
 A great way to dress up your tablescape is with beautiful pieces of stoneware and serving bowls.

 - Start with black and orange streamers hung from the ceiling and doors.